Summary of Benefit Programs for Faculty and Administrators

 Employees working 20 or more hours per week and who have been employed at least 26 consecutive weeks are eligible for PFL.
 Employees working less than 20 per week are eligible for PFL once they have completed at least 175 days of work.
 Members of the faculty are exempt from PFL.

-PFL is employee paid at 0.511% of weekly pay up to an annual maximum of $423.71.
+PFL is employee paid and for calender year 2023 the rate is 0.455% of weekly pay up to an annual maximum of $399.43.
 Employee contributions will begin with the first paycheck.
 Temporary employees may waive PFL and must complete a waiver of premium form.
 Faculty members are exempt from PFL.
 PFL will be administered by Guardian.

 17. Workers’ Compensation Insurance